White Castle Las Vegas Locations

 They’re small, square, tasty, and affordable.
 And in a city like Las Vegas, where the party never stops, they are the ultimate snack during, or immediately following, a night of drinking.

-They are the iconic White Castle hamburgers, and now they are in Las Vegas, right on the Strip.
+They are the iconic White Castle hamburgers, and they can be found in four different locations in and around Las Vegas, including right on the Strip.